nextcloud/documentation/admin_manual/configuration_files/encryption_configuration.rst

 .. figure:: ../images/encryption3.png

-After clicking the **Enable Encryption** button you see the message "No encryption module loaded, please load a encryption module in the app menu ", so go to your Apps page to enable the ownCloud Default Encryption Module.
+After clicking the **Enable Encryption** button you see the message "No encryption module loaded, please load a encryption module in the app menu", so go to your Apps page to enable the ownCloud Default Encryption Module.

 .. figure:: ../images/encryption1.png